Yan Gomes Player Props: Cubs vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.75 team ERA ranks fifth across all league pitching staffs.
+- The Guardians pitching staff is 27th in MLB with a collective 7.9 strikeouts per nine innings.

-- The Guardians surrender the fewest home runs in baseball (78 total, one per game).
+- The Guardians' 3.84 team ERA ranks sixth among all league pitching staffs.

-- Quantrill (2-4) gets the starting nod for the Guardians in his 12th start of the season.
-He has a 5.61 ERA in 59 1/3 innings pitched, with 34 strikeouts.
+- Guardians pitchers combine to give up 80 home runs (one per game), the third-fewest in baseball.

-- In his most recent appearance on Tuesday, May 30, the right-hander threw 4 1/3 innings against the Baltimore Orioles, giving up eight earned runs while surrendering eight hits.
+- In his last time out on Saturday, the righty threw six innings against the Milwaukee Brewers, allowing one earned run while surrendering three hits.

-- The 28-year-old has put together a 5.61 ERA and 5.2 strikeouts per nine innings across 11 games this season, while giving up a batting average of .271 to his opponents.
+- In 11 games this season, the 24-year-old has put up a 3.79 ERA and 8.8 strikeouts per nine innings, while allowing a batting average of .247 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.